Weinstein neighbourhood theorems for stratified subspaces: Introduction

 \subsection{Results}

-In this paper, we prove normal form theorems around certain singular subspaces: stratified subspaces that are \emph{smoothly locally trivial with conical fibers}, introduced in \cite{zimhony2024commutative}.
-This condition controls the type of allowed singularities and can be checked locally around points.
-For a stratified subspace
+In this paper, we provide local normal form theorems for a broad class of singular subspaces.
+This class consists of the \emph{stratified subspaces} (\Cref{definition:stratified_space}) that are \emph{smoothly locally trivial with conical fibers} (\Cref{definition:smoothly_locally_trivial}), introduced in \cite{zimhony2024commutative}.
+This condition controls singularities and can be checked locally.
+For a subset $A\subset M$ and a decomposition